maplibre/maplibre-rs/README.md

 standalone implementations that directly use Vulkan, OpenGL or Metal as a backend.
 Those backends allow maplibre-rs to run on mobile and desktop applications.

-Rust is used as a Lingua-franka on all platforms.
+Rust is used as a Lingua franca on all platforms.
 This is made possible by WebAssembly, which allows us to use Rust for web development.

 The goal of maplibre-rs is to render maps to visualize data.
 Right now the goal of maplibre-rs is not to replace existing